RI-imaging/cellsino/docs/index.rst

 Cellsino is a Python library for generating sinograms (phase and fluorescence) of cell phantoms for testing tomographic reconstruction algorithms.
-This is the documentation of DryMass version |release|.
+This is the documentation of cellsino version |release|.

 Documentation